Definition of TermsAttendance Area School

 A magnet program is a specialized theme that allows students to explore a special talent, skill, gift or interest.
 A magnet school can offer one or more magnet programs or themes.

 A magnet school offers a specialized program or theme that is designed to attract students from other schools for the purpose of promoting or maintaining a diverse student population in all schools.
-Students apply to attend a magnet school that is not their neighborhood school.
+Students apply to attend a magnet school that is not their attendance area school.

-A magnet student is a student who attends a school that is not their neighborhood school for the purpose of participating in a magnet program.
+A magnet student is a student who attends a school that is not their attendance school for the purpose of participating in a magnet program.

 A priority is a weight that is used in the magnet lottery and the Special Transfer Option lottery according to the applicant’s particular situations.